kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 }

 // AdminNetworkPolicySubject defines what objects the policy selects.
-// Exactly one of the `NamespaceSelector` or `NamespaceAndPodSelector` pointers
-// should be set.
-type AdminNetworkPolicySubject struct {
+// Exactly one of the `Namespaces` or `Pods` pointers should be set. type AdminNetworkPolicySubject struct {
-  NamespaceSelector         *metav1.LabelSelector
+  Namespaces    *metav1.LabelSelector
-  NamespaceAndPodSelector   *NamespacedPodSubject
+  Pods          *NamespacedPodSubject
-}

-// NamespacedPodSubject allows the user to select a given set of pod(s) in
-// selected namespace(s)
-type NamespacedPodSubject struct {
-  // This field follows standard label selector semantics; if present but empty,
-  // it selects all Namespaces.
-  NamespaceSelector  *metav1.LabelSelector

-  // Used to explicitly select pods within a namespace; if present but empty,
-  // it selects all Pods.
-  PodSelector        *metav1.LabelSelector
 }

 // AdminNetworkPolicyIngressRule describes an action to take on a particular
 // set of traffic destined for pods selected by an AdminNetworkPolicy's
 // Subject field.
 The traffic must match both ports and from. type AdminNetworkPolicyIngressRule struct {
   // Name is an identifier for this rule, that should be no more than 100 characters
   // in length.
   // +optional
   Name         string